thomasdstewart/tomsweb/content/project/opinionatedrouterbenchmark/index.md

 ping -c 60 -i 1 -n -q $target
 ```

+After the fact it was pointed out that measuring power usage would also be interesting, so retrospectfully I used my cheap [https://www.amazon.co.uk/gp/product/B07H1ZFVFM/](Nevsetpo Power Meter).

 ## Network setup
 The test setup creates some networks using libvirt the three required networks and three test virtual machines.
 The server virtual machine is connected to the default network which allows the host to ssh in.
 It is also on a wan network without any IP, the server runs the PPPoE process on this network, emulating the ISP.
 The router virtual machine is also on the wan network and runs the PPPoE client and connects to the server and uses the server as its router.
 It's also connected to a separate lan network which it runs DHCP services for.
 The final virtual machine called client it only connected to the lan network.